vackosar/vackosar.github.io/_posts/2019-06-30-FastText-Vector-Norms-And-OOV-Words.md

 ![fasttext classification results comparison glove](../images/fasttext-classification-results-comparison-glove.png)

+## StarSpace vs FastText

-[StarSpace a general-purpose embeddings](/ml/starspace-embedding) inspired by FastText can be also used for content recommendation.
+[StarSpace a general-purpose embeddings](/ml/starspace-embedding) is generalization of FastText to objects with some hierarchy e.g. user-content for content recommendation.

+## Word2vec vs FastText

+Word2vec has single word embedding for each word, while FastText has also embeddings for sub-word n-grams and performs the summation above to get the final word embedding.

+## Embedding Norms

-## Word2vec Vector Norms
+### Word2vec Embedding Norms

 [Word2vec](https://arxiv.org/pdf/1301.3781.pdf) vector norms have been shown [(Schakel & Wilson, 2015)](http://arxiv.org/abs/1508.02297) to be correlated to word significance.
 Speculation: